 700 Pennsylvania Ave NW

 Hours: Monday-Saturday, 9AM-5PM

 Archives-Navy Memorial-Penn Quarter Station is the closest station to the National Archives.
-The station is a block away.
+The station is on the Green and Yellow Lines of the Metro System.
 Although the National Archives Museum and the Research Center have different addresses, both are located in the same building.
-Use the map below to find suggested routes.
+Use the map below to find suggested routes to the National Archives.